176th Fighter Squadron: Close Air Support

-Current mission
+F-16C/D (1993–2022)

 With the end of the Cold War, the early 1990s marked several changes.
 On 16 March 1992 the 176th Tactical Fighter Squadron (TFS) was redesignated the 176th Fighter Squadron (FS) as its parent 128th Tactical Fighter Wing became the 128th Fighter Wing.
 The 128th FW implemented the Air Force Objective Organization, which established the 128th Operations Group to which the 176th FS was assigned.
 Also occurring at this time was a command change from the Air Force's Tactical Air Command (TAC) to the newly created Air Combat Command (ACC).

 In 1993 the 176th FS began transitioning from the A-10A to the F-16C/D block 30 Fighting Falcon airframes with the enlarged inlet, with the A-10s were transferred out to other ANG units.
 The first F-16s arrived at Truax ANGB on 1 April 1993.
 The current role of the 176th FS is air-interdiction and close air support (CAS).
 This was the same task as when they flew the A-10.
 Although the transition to the F-16 meant a huge change in the overall execution of this mission when comparing the A-10 with an F-16.

 On 11 October 1995, the squadron was reassigned to the new 115th Operations Group when its parent 128th Fighter Wing was re-designated back to the 115th by the Wisconsin National Guard Bureau.
 The 128th designation was causing confusion with the 128th Air Refueling Wing at General Mitchell ANGB, another Wisconsin Air National Guard unit.

 Operations participated in during this era include: Operation Coronet Chariot, Karup AS, Denmark 1994, Operation Northern Watch, Incirlik AB, Turkey 1997, Operation Southern Watch, Al Jaber AB, Kuwait 1997–98, Operation Southern Watch, Prince Sultan AB, Saudi Arabia 1999, Operation Coronet Nighthawk, Curacao, Netherlands Antilles 2001, Operation Enduring Freedom, Al Udeid AB, Qatar 2004–05, and Operation Noble Eagle, 11 September 2001 to present.

-In December 2017, the Air Force announced that the 176th was one of two Air National Guard squadrons selected for equipping with the Lockheed Martin F-35 Lightning II.
+In December 2017, the Air Force announced that the 176th was one of two Air National Guard squadrons selected for equipping with the Lockheed Martin F-35A Lightning II.
 The conversion to the fifth-generation jet fighter is scheduled for 2023.

+On 5 October 2022, the 176th's last two F-16s (87-0278 and 88-0150) departed Truax Field ANGB in preparation to convert to the F-35A.

+F-35A (2023–present)

+On 25 April 2023, the first three of an eventual 20 F-35As arrived at Truax Field ANGB.